best-of-lists/best-of/.github/ISSUE_TEMPLATE/01_suggest-project.md

 ---

 <!--
 Please make sure that the project was not already added or suggested to this best-of list.
-You can ensure this by searching the projects.yaml, the Readme, and the issue list.
+You can ensure this by searching the projects.yaml, the README.md, and the issue list.
 -->

 **Project details:**